visualpartnership/visualpartnership.github.io/content/post/script-to-add-a-page-level-variable-to-content-front-matter-in-hugo.md

 date: 2018-10-10T12:43:20-05:00
 publishdate: 2018-10-10
 lastmod: 2018-10-11
-draft: false
+draft: true
 tags: ["hugo", "command-line", "awk"]
 ---

 This was originally a question posed on the [hugo discussion forums](https://discourse.gohugo.io/t/set-frontmatter-params-in-list-template/14645).

 The user wanted to loop through all her content files and add a `weight` page-level variable to the front matter.
 The value of `weight` needed to be the first 2 characters of the content filename, since her content was named like `01_content.md`, `02_content.md`, etc.